VeronicaG24/Assignment2_RT1/README.md

 call waitForService method;

 while ROS is working: {
-    call input_menu function
+    call input_menu function;
-    get the state of the action client set state for setting goal as the comparison between "SUCCEEDED" and  the state of the action client
+    get the state of the action client: set state for setting goal as the comparison between "SUCCEEDED" and  the state of the action client;

-    if the state of the action client is not 0 and the comparison returns 0: decrease variable to state if the goal is set
+    if the state of the action client is not 0 and the comparison returns 0: decrease variable to state if the goal is set;

     switch in base of values of varible for choosed option: {
         case when = 1: